kapteyn-astro/kapteyn/DISTRIBUTION/README.txt

    * The handling of spatial and spectral coordinates, WCS projections and transformations between different sky systems.
 Spectral translations (e.g., between frequencies and velocities) are supported and also mixed coordinates.
-(Modules wcs and celestial)
+(Modules wcs and celestial.
+Module wcs uses Mark Calabretta's WCSLIB which is distributed with the package.)

    * Versatile tools for writing small and dedicated applications for the inspection of FITS headers, the extraction and display of (FITS)